AmbitiousPilots/FSSteamOverlay2020/README.md

 <br>

 ## Instructions
-1. Download the latest [FSJumpStarter2020](https://github.com/AmbitiousPilots/FSSteamOverlay2020/releases) release and extract the zip file anywhere you like.
+1. Download the latest [FSSteamOverlay2020](https://github.com/AmbitiousPilots/FSSteamOverlay2020/releases) release and extract the zip file anywhere you like.
 2. Add "FSSteamOverlay2020.exe" as [Non-Steam Game](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557) to your steam library.

-> **Optionally rename the steam game:** <br>
+> **Optionally rename the non-steam game:** <br>
-> *Right click on FSSteamOverlay2020 in the steam library -> Properties -> change "FSSteamOverlay2020" into "Microsoft Flight Simulator" - This is what your steam friends will see when you start Flight Simulator via FSJumpStarter2020.*
+> *Right click on FSSteamOverlay2020 in the steam library -> Properties -> change "FSSteamOverlay2020" into "Microsoft Flight Simulator" - This is what your steam friends will see when you start Flight Simulator via FSSteamOverlay2020.*

 > **Optionally create a desktop shortcut:** <br>
 > *Right click on FSSteamOverlay2020 in the steam library -> Manage -> Add desktop shortcut*